AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Locating persons by tag: `findtag`

+Finds people whose tags include any part of the keywords you enter

+Format: `findtag TAG_NAME`

+* You need not type the full tag name

+Examples:
+* `findtag IMPORTANT` will search for all people with tags that have `IMPORTANT`

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.